tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 <p>

 Complete the tasks listed in the [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md), up to, but not including R and RStudio.

+If you are having difficulty, use Launch if your account is activated.

+If the above are not working, then try [installing GitBash](https://carpentries.github.io/workshop-template/install_instructions/#shell).

 </p>
 </details>